kyegomez/tree-of-thoughts/README.md

-input_problem = "What are the best reasoning methods to advance Large Language Models" k = 5 #number of thoughts to input
+input_problem = "What are the best reasoning methods to advance Large Language Models" k = 5 #number of thoughts to generate
 T = 3 # maximum depth of the search tree b = 5 # branching factor -< number of child nodes for each branch vth = 0.5 # pruning state -> any evaluated thought below this is eliminated